Hashezm/Streak/README.md

 HOW TO DOWNLOAD!

-Step 1: Download and extract zip file "hashim streak extension" Step 2: Go to your chrome extensions and click "Manage Extensions" Step 3: Turn on developer mode
+Step 1: Download and extract zip file "hashim streak extension"<br/>
+Step 2: Go to your chrome extensions and click "Manage Extensions" Step 3: Turn on developer mode
 Step 4: click "load unpacked" and load the unzipped folder